Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Proofs of the main results

 \section{Proofs of the main results}

-In this section we comment the results and their proof: The convergence in probability to the local time in Proposition~\ref{prop:lmt:2:OBM} and the rate of (stable) convergence in the case of SBM and OBM, respectively Theorem~\ref{th:gen:jacod:SBM} and Theorem~\ref{th:gen:jacod}.
+In this section we comment the results and their proofs.
+We first deal with the convergence in probability to the local time in Proposition~\ref{prop:lmt:2:OSBM}, which was already known for SBM.
+Another proof of Proposition~\ref{prop:lmt:2:OSBM} is also given in Appendix~\ref{app:prop:lmt:2}.
+Then we deal with the rate of (stable) convergence in the case of OSBM in Theorem~\ref{th:gen:jacod} whose proof is provided in Section~\ref{sec:proof:summary} relying on a well known CLT.
+Finally we prove Theorem~\ref{th:crossings}.

-The relationship between SBM and OBM is crucial to obtain Proposition~\ref{prop:lmt:2:OBM} from its already proven analogous for SBM Proposition~\ref{prop:lmt:2} and the rate in the case of SBM in Theorem~\ref{th:gen:jacod:SBM} from Theorem~\ref{th:gen:jacod}.
-This is the content of Section~\ref{sec:interplay}.